v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/protocols/many-body-quantum-score.md

 ## Implementations

-There is currently no publicly available implementation of the MBQS protocol.
+The <a href="https://github.com/HaroldErbin/mbqs" target="_blank">implementation of the MBQS protocol</a> is provided by the authors on Github.

 ## References
 {% bibliography --cited %}